toontamizh2/CatUserBot/README.md

 # Catuserbot-heroku
 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2Ftgcatub%2Fnekopack&count_bg=%2379C83D&title_bg=%23555555&icon=&icon_color=%23E7E7E7&title=hits&edge_flat=false)](https://github.com/TgCatUB/nekopack)

-This repo is only for deploying purpose if you want to look into main source code head to [main source](https://github.com/tgcatub/catuserbot) and fork and give star to these repos
+This repo is forked ( not mine ) and this is only for deploying purpose. if you want to look into official main source code head to [main source](https://github.com/tgcatub/catuserbot) and fork and give star to these repos.

 ## Deploy